a

 Why should one use TypeScript?

 On different forums, you may stumble upon a lot of different arguments either for or against TypeScript.
-The truth is probably as vague as: it depends on your needs and the use of the functions that TypeScript offers.
+The truth is probably as vague, it depends on your needs and the use of the functions that TypeScript offers.
 Anyway, here are some of our reasons behind why we think that the use of TypeScript may have some advantages.

 First of all, TypeScript offers type checking and static code analysis.
-We can require values to be of a certain type, and have the compiler warn about using them incorrectly.
+We can require values to be of a certain type and have the compiler warn about using them incorrectly.
 This can reduce runtime errors, and you might even be able to reduce the number of required unit tests in a project, at least concerning pure-type tests.
 The static code analysis doesn't only warn about wrongful type usage, but also other mistakes such as misspelling a variable or function name or trying to use a variable beyond its scope.

 The second advantage of TypeScript is that the type annotations in the code can function as a kind of code-level documentation.
 It's easy to check from a function signature what kind of arguments the function can consume and what type of data it will return.
 This form of type annotation-bound documentation will always be up to date and it makes it easier for new programmers to start working on an existing project.
 It is also helpful when returning to work on an old project.